acfthomson/kickstarter-analysis/README.md

 This converted the date and time stamp to 9/27/2016.

 * The Kickstarter dataset needed an additional column in order to visualize theater campaign outcomes based on the month it was launched.
-All of the dates were in the newly created format of DD/MM/YYYY, but for the 'Theater Outcomes by Launch Date' sheet, the year needed to be extracted from the date so the data in the pivot table could be filtered by year.
+All of the dates were in the newly converted format of DD/MM/YYYY, but for the 'Theater Outcomes by Launch Date' sheet, the year needed to be extracted from the date so the data in the pivot table could be filtered by year.
 The year was extracted with the following Excel formula:

 > =YEAR(S4106)